jamesward/spring-devtools-mcp-server/README.md

 - Configurable port
 - Logging
 - Test Spring devtools reload stuff
-- Add more tools (properties, web routes, etc)
+- Add more tools (maybe just use Actuator)
 - Contribute to the official Spring devtools

 ## Release (for now)